 - Cuba has proactively implemented contact-tracing and testing along with COVID-19 precautionary measures recommended by the WTO.
 This has significantly decreased reported active cases of COVID-19, and is expected to continue seeing numbers of active cases decrease.

-- The Ministry of Tourism in Cuba has confirmed that Havana International Airport continues to be shut down with airport reopening to be anticipated for the beginning of August, 2020.
-Airlines flying into Havana such as American Airlines (Miami International Airport) and Southwest (Fort Lauderdale) have opened up bookings to Havana starting August, 2020.
+- The Ministry of Tourism in Cuba has confirmed that Havana International Airport continues to be shut down with airport reopening to be anticipated for the beginning of October, 2020.
+Airlines flying into Havana such as American Airlines (Miami International Airport) has opened up bookings to Havana starting October, 2020.

 - We are working with our local experience, tour, casas particulares and transport partners to implement vigilant hygiene and safety practices in line with COVID-19 regulations.
 We will be sharing more information about our Cuba Safe Travel program in the coming weeks.